xiaodaw/shell-humanities/_episodes/02-filedir.md

 how do we go up?
 We might try the following:

 ~~~
-cd data-shell
+cd humanities_data
 ~~~
 {: .bash}

 ~~~
--bash: cd: data-shell: No such file or directory
+-bash: cd: humanities_data: No such file or directory
 ~~~
 {: .error}